 10 km/h - vanes begin to spin, wind is felt on face.

 20 km/h - leaves begin to blow.

 30 km/h - tree branches begin to sway.

 50 km/h - umbrellas become hard to use.

-Although it may seem like this index may just be for convenience, it is really much more than that.
-This information was developed for peoples' safety.
-It is used to be able to tell when to wear more protective layers, and how to dress in cold, windy situations.
-Most importantly, it tells people when they are in danger of frostbite: at wind chill temperatures below
+Although this index may seem like it's just for convenience, it is really much more than that.
+This information is crucial for peoples' safety.
+It can inform people to wear more protective layers, and how to dress in cold, windy situations.
+Most importantly, it tells people when they are in danger of frostbite.
+At wind chill temperatures below: